PEOPLE Explains: Who Is Golfer Lucas Glover, Allegedly Attacked by Wife Following Tournament Loss?

 While the couple has remained relatively private in the press, Glove shares photos of his wife and kids on Twitter — even hashtagging one image #luckyman.

-In another picture, Glover wrote that the couple had spent New Year’s together in London.
+In another picture, Lucas wrote that the couple had spent New Year’s together in London.
 With an image of his wife and daughter, he wrote, “Most thankful for these 2 beautiful ladies.”

 Krista’s Facebook page also features numerous photos of her and Lucas and of her with their children.